Bidding Games and Efficient Allocations: Efficiency, Monotonicity, and Binary Trees

-Intuitively, our main result is that \emph{binary} games always have a highly desirable PSPE, which has all the above properties.
+Intuitively, our main result is that \emph{binary} bidding games always have a highly desirable PSPE (the Bottom Equilibrium), which has all the above properties.
 We will first show that if the game is not binary, none of these properties is guaranteed.
-Violating Pareto-surjective is trivial (just consider a root with three children, whose payoffs are $(1,3),(2,2)$,and $(3,1)$).
+Violating Pareto-surjective is trivial: just consider a root with three children, whose utilities are $(1,3),(2,2)$,and $(3,1)$.
+There is no equilibrium where $(2,2)$ is selected.

 \begin{proposition} There is a (non-binary) bidding game, where every PSPE violates monotonicity and Pareto-optimality. \end{proposition}